 Frenette says there are 76 county fairs in Wisconsin each year and a baker's dozen typically take place during the Wisconsin State Fair.

 But he doesn't view those fairs, or even the two others as competition for the Milwaukee-area event.
 In fact, just the opposite.

-All the fairs in Wisconsin, he says, are members of an association – the Wisconsin Association of Fairs – and Frenette sits on the board of directors.
+All the fairs in Wisconsin, he says, are members of the Wisconsin Association of Fairs.

 (Northern Wisconsin State Fair Facebook)

-And, Frenette says, as the biggest fair in the state, he and his team are approached for advice and assistance and they are eager to lend a hand.
+And, Frenette said, as the biggest fair in the state, he and his team are approached for advice and assistance and they are eager to lend a hand.

 But it's not charity work.
 Frenette understands how the fairs work in unison to buoy each other; how they're all part of a single ecosystem.
 Plus, you can tell, he just loves a good fair.